sumanjs/suman/README.md

 ## *Details matter

 * we designed Suman with details in mind
+    * much better semantics, with new standard functions alongside Mocha's 'done' callback: 'ctn', 'pass', 'fail' and 'fatal' are new functions each with a unique purpose and meaning, and done is still in Suman's API with the same meaning as Mocha!
-* friendly error messages
+    * friendly error messages, that also get sent to suman-stderr.log for reference
-* when debugging, timeouts will automatically be set to 'infinity'
+    * when debugging, (the debug flag is set) timeouts will automatically be set to 'infinity'

 ## We can say with some confidence that Suman is the most powerful test framework for serverside JavaScript on planet Earth